bsnux/chef-mint/README.md

 [OPSCODE](http://www.opscode.com/chef/) offers a complete set of independient operating system recipes.
 However, the objective of *chef-mint* is to get focus on [Linux Mint](http://linuxmint.com) operating system, saving lines of code and simplifying the provisioning process.

-Keep in mind *bsnux* user is used by default.
-Please, use your own user changing templates provided by *chef-mint*.
+Keep in mind *chef-mint* is using my own user and specific configuration.
+However, it's easy to change templates for using your own configuration.

 Requirements
 ------------